 I scrounged several grocery stores looking for low sodium cheese for babies.
 It is a lot harder than it looks to find options at your average grocery store, unfortunately.
 But I did find several good varieties that more often than not have very low sodium.
 Keep in mind, you’ll need to check labels at your own store, as each brand can have vastly different sodium amounts in their cheeses.

 Under 2, be sure to opt for whole fat cheese, as well, as fat is good for brain development.
+After 2 continuing to opt for whole fat cheese is great, but it's fine to buy whatever type you would for the rest of your family.
 I also recommend avoiding unpasteurized cheeses for kids under 2 as they carry a higher risk of food borne illnesses.

 You might hear that soft cheese is unpasteurized and it should be avoided.
 This is not always the case!
 The best way to tell is to make sure any cheese you get says it is pasteurized or has pasteurized milk as an ingredient.
 Most cheeses are clearly labeled with whether they are pasteurized or not, at least here in the U.S.